Winter Weather Advisory issued for Chippewa, Dunn, Eau Claire, Pepin, Pierce, Rusk by NWS - NewsBreak

 Special Weather Statement issued for Buffalo, Clark, Jackson, La Crosse, Monroe, Taylor by NWS

-Effective: 2022-12-02 21:59:00 CST Expires: 2022-12-02 23:15:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Buffalo; Clark; Jackson; La Crosse; Monroe; Taylor; Trempealeau Period of Snow Showers and Visibility Reductions With Slick Travel This Evening An area of snow showers will quickly progress east this evening with visibility reductions briefly under 1/2 mile possible under heavier snow showers.
+Effective: 2022-12-02 22:45:00 CST Expires: 2022-12-03 02:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Buffalo; Clark; Jackson; La Crosse; Monroe; Taylor; Trempealeau Period of Snow Showers and Visibility Reductions With Slick Travel Overnight An area of snow showers will quickly progress east overnight with visibility reductions briefly under 1/2 mile possible under heavier snow showers.
 Although snow amounts will be mainly less than 1/2 inch, the light snow combined with strong winds gusting to 45 mph and falling temperatures could lead to slick, difficult travel.
-If traveling this evening, slow down and be prepared for rapidly changing visibility in any snow showers.
+If traveling overnight, slow down and be prepared for rapidly changing visibility in any snow showers.

-Wind Advisory issued for Adams, Buffalo, Crawford, Grant, Jackson, Juneau, La Crosse by NWS

-Effective: 2022-12-02 20:23:00 CST Expires: 2022-12-03 05:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Adams; Buffalo; Crawford; Grant; Jackson; Juneau; La Crosse; Monroe; Richland; Trempealeau; Vernon WIND ADVISORY REMAINS IN EFFECT UNTIL 5 AM CST SATURDAY * WHAT...West winds 15 to 25 mph with gusts up to 45 mph. * WHERE...Portions of central, southwest and west central Wisconsin. * WHEN...Until 5 AM CST Saturday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
-A combination of light snow and gusty winds could lead to periods of reduced visibility.

 Comments / 0